-For the Gorehounds: Sadly Frankenheimer himself decided to trim Prophecy (a couple of scenes in particular were edited prior to release).
+For the Grue-Guzzlers: Sadly Frankenheimer himself decided to trim Prophecy and a couple of scenes in particular were edited prior to release.
 The result is a film which, whilst not totally bereft of Grue, doesn’t exactly overflow with the sauce.
 There is an uproarious moment with a boy zipped into his sleeping bag striving in vein to hop away from the Katahdin which will have you questioning whether to laugh or wince; more feathers than Grue but a standout scene nonetheless.

 THE ORPHAN KILLER STEEL BOOK BLU-RAY IS AVAILABLE NOW Purchase The Orphan Killer Official website Orphan Killer movie on iTunes in 1080p Orphan Killer Facebook Page Orphan Killer Twitter Orphan Killer Official Mask Orphan Killer on Youtube Orphan Killer on Flickr Orphan Killer on Instagram Orphan Killer on Tumblr Matt Farnsworth on Facebook Diane Foster on Facebook Matt Farnsworth on Twitter Diane Foster on Twitter Facebook Matt Farnsworth on Twitter Diane Foster on Twitter